-Reporter Steve Lackmeyer answered questions from readers Friday during his weekly chat about downtown Oklahoma City developments and businesses.
+Reporter Steve Lackmeyer chatted with readers Friday about downtown Oklahoma City developments and businesses.
 Read the entire chat recap here.

 If the economy stays on its current course and if the prospects I'm tracking all come true ... we're looking conservatively at 1,000 new workers, minimum, joining the downtown workforce in the next few years.
 The number could climb much, much higher.